7 Facts About Air Conditioners in Adelaide

 Domestic air conditioners hit the Australian market in the 1950s, and early models could set you back somewhere between $10,000 and $50,000.
 Flash forward to 2020, that’s equivalent to $160,000 to $800,000!

 We’ve come a long way from those expensive air cons from the 1950s.
-Now you can install a new air conditioner for no upfront cost and with an interest free payment plan**!
+Now you can install a new air conditioner with an interest free** payment plan.

 2. The Rise of Reverse Cycle